 That would translate to an electoral majority and probably electoral landslide for Hillary Clinton.

-This could be tight, or it could be a landslide for Hillary.
+This could be tight or it could be a landslide for Hillary.

 GOB officials now fear that if Donald Trump loses by a landslide, he could take down the congressional majorities with him.

-So the technical term for that, if she's anywhere near your prediction would be blowout.
+So the technical term for that, if she's anywhere near your prediction, would be blowout.

-I'd say a landslide.
+I wouldn't say a landslide.

-So probably like most people that are gonna see maybe not, because given the result, maybe I really am different, and maybe a lot of people that I'm surrounded by think with open minds and open hearts like I do.
+And maybe a lot of people that I'm surrounded by think with open minds and open hearts like I do.

 And I do want to say that I've been very vocal for my support for everyone besides Donald Trump.

-And I still think that in her lifetime she deserves to be the first female president.
+And I still think that in her lifetime, she deserves to be the first female president.

-That's what makes me so sad.
+And that's what makes me so sad.

-because she's fought for so long.
+Is that I just wish that she had that opportunity because she's fought for so long.

 And because I believe her when she says that she loves this country, this is all she's ever done.

-She's given her life.
+She's given her life to make it better.

-Happy hippies, we adjust and we accept everyone who they are.
+Happy hippies we adjust and we accept everyone who they are.

-And so Donald Trump, I accept you.
+And so, Donald Trump, I accept you.

 Thank you, Hillary, for inspiring all of us.

-Collectively, everybody losing their mind.
+Collectively, everybody losing their mind, news roundup, and information overload.

 The first montage was the mainstream liberal media buying the faulty exit polling and predicting again and again and again, even when reality was beginning to hit them in the face that hang on, folks, Donald Trump's actually winning this election.

-And my offer stands anybody that said they wanted to leave the country if Donald Trump got elected, I'll I'll pay their way out.
+Anybody that said they wanted to leave the country if Donald Trump got elected, I'll pay their way out.

-Anyway, joining us uh is Jeffrey Lord, he's a former associate political director in the Reagan administration.
+He's a former associate political director in the Reagan administration.

 You know, I'm watching you the other night.

-Did was he crying on the set?
+Was he crying on the set?

-No, but he was pretty upset, and he he he later apologized.
+No, but he was pretty upset.

 Yes, yes.